Lewontin’s Paradox: What It Is And What It Says About The Concept Of Human Races

 Some of the concepts that we have previously explained to you come into play here.
 Certain researchers (such as Anthony William Fairbank Edwards) have tried to dismantle Lewontin’s paradox, since they do not consider the researcher’s approach correct.
 Although it is true that the frequency of different alleles (AA or aa, for example) at an individual locus does not report a significant difference between ethnic groups, it does when several areas of the genome are taken into account at the same time.
 We explain ourselves.

-You may be interested: Marginal Art: What it is and What Characteristics it Has
+You may be interested: What is Rapid Evolution in Biology?

 Between supports and fallacies